 “It’s certainly more enjoyable pressure than when you’re trying to avoid relegation,” said Ross.

 “I can speak from first-hand experience both as a player and a manager.
 Even as a manager, although it’s been a relatively short period, I’ve had experiences of both.

 “There’s pressure on both, there’s strains on both and stresses with it, but it’s absolutely a better pressure when you’re competing to win promotion or win a league than it is when you’re trying avoid relegation.

 “I’ve said it enough times about trying not to ignore the pressure that comes with playing here but embrace it and go with it.”

 Sunderland have now dropped eight points from winning positions in their last five games, after letting leads slip against Charlton, Luton Scunthorpe and Oxford.

-Yet Ross doesn't believe his players are struggling with pressure and hopes to learn from the side's recent setbacks.
+But Ross doesn’t believe his players are feeling and hopes to learn from the side’s recent setbacks.

 “I don’t sense that my players are feeling any pressure,” added Ross.
 “It’s more a sense of that they know they can be better and that’s a very different thing.

 “I enjoy the job.
 I enjoy football management.
 I’ve always looked at it as problem-solving and it’ll always be like that, because you’ll have a problem or numerous problems as a manager.